-Choose closed-toed shoes like moccasins, bellies, pumps etc. You can also wear sandals.
-Wear heels only if you are comfortable in them.
-A small heel of 1 1⁄2 – inch is alright.
+Choose closed-toed shoes like moccasins, bellies, pumps, etc. You can also wear sandals.
+Wear heels only if you are comfortable with them.
+A small heel of 1 1⁄2 – inches is alright.

-Make sure your choice of footwear is not too loud on the floor.
-Also do not forget to clean and polish your shoes.
+Make sure your choice of footwear is quiet on the floor.
+Also, remember to clean and polish your shoes.